faiha25/dubai-property-price-prediction/README.md

 ## Limitations and Assumptions

 - **Listed, not transacted, prices.** The target is the listed sale price; actual transaction prices may differ by some margin this project cannot measure.
-- **Currency is USD**, as delivered by the source dataset — no AED conversion is applied anywhere in the pipeline (see [`docs/decisions.md`](docs/decisions.md)).
-- **This dataset appears synthetically generated** (Section on Dataset Description above), so findings describe this dataset's internal structure, not a validated claim about the real Dubai property market.
-- **No `bathrooms` or `developer`/`building` columns exist** in this dataset — both plausibly matter for real-world pricing but could not be modeled here.
 - **`location_tier` uses only 4 tiers** derived purely from historical median price; it does not capture street-level, building-level, or landmark-proximity variation beyond `to_burj_khalifa_km`.
 - **The model treats feature-price relationships as stable across property types**, but villa and apartment pricing likely have somewhat different underlying drivers in reality.
 - **Error variance increases for high-end properties** — the model is least reliable exactly where the financial stakes of a wrong prediction are largest.

-## Future Improvements

-- **Streamlit demo:** the saved model (`models/best_model_xgboost.joblib`) is already a fully self-contained pipeline — wrapping it in a small Streamlit app would let a non-technical user get a live prediction from typed-in property details.
-- **SHAP explainability:** `shap` is already installed; a SHAP summary plot would give per-prediction explanations beyond the global feature-importance ranking shown here.
-- **Geospatial features:** using `lat`/`lon` more directly (e.g. distance to specific landmarks or metro stations, or unsupervised clustering) could refine the location signal beyond the current 4-tier `zone` grouping.
-- **Real transaction-price data:** if Dubai Land Department transaction records became available, retraining on that target would directly address the listed-vs-transacted-price limitation.
-- **Ensemble/stacking:** combining Linear Regression, Random Forest, and XGBoost predictions via a meta-model typically improves on any single model.
-- **Classification extension:** engineering a binary "is this property priced below predicted fair value" target would turn this into a deal-finder tool, as noted in the original project blueprint.

 ## License